aswmtjdsj/QKDT/README.md

 QKDT
 ====

-KD-tree with GUI by QT
+KD-tree with GUI by Parlin Yu, using Qt